Skip to main content

 Figure \(\PageIndex{7}\): Cone-like representation of sodium dodecyl sulfate free and in a micelle

 Free fatty acids are transported in the cell and the blood, not in micelles, but by fatty acid-binding proteins.
 The most abundant protein in the blood, albumin, binds and transports fatty acids.
 Figure \(\PageIndex{8}\) shows an interactive iCn3D model of hexadecanoic acid bound to human albumin (1E7H).
-The fatty acids are shown in colored spacefill rendering.
+The fatty acids are shown in a colored spacefill rendering.

 NIH_NCBI_iCn3D_Banner.svg Figure \(\PageIndex{8}\): Hexadecanoic acid bound to human albumin (1E7H).
 (Copyright; author via source).